apache/mesos/docs/upgrades.md

 In order to upgrade a running cluster:

-1. Rebuild and install any modules so that upgraded masters/slaves can use them.
+1. Rebuild and install any modules so that upgraded masters/agents can use them.
 2. Install the new master binaries and restart the masters.
-3. Install the new slave binaries and restart the slaves.
+3. Install the new agent binaries and restart the agents.
 4. Upgrade the schedulers by linking the latest native library / jar / egg (if necessary).
 5. Restart the schedulers.
 6. Upgrade the executors by linking the latest native library / jar / egg (if necessary).